 You can refer to the Recognition of prior learning system which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

 Learn more about fees and your options for paying.

-A Deakin scholarship could help you pay for your course fees, living costs and study materials.
-If you've got something special to offer Deakin – or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
-Search or browse through our scholarships
+A Deakin scholarship might change your life.
+If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-Note: All information regarding professional recognition is accurate at the date of publication.
-Enquiries regarding accreditation and professional membership should be directed to the School of Health and Social Development in order to ascertain the current status of accreditation at any future point in time beyond publication.
-Representations about accreditation apply only to the course, and the relevant professional body retains discretion as to who they admit as members of their association.
+Note: information regarding professional recognition is accurate at the time of publication.
+Enquiries regarding accreditation and professional membership should be directed to the School of Health and Social Development in order to ascertain the current status of accreditation.
+Representations about accreditation apply only to the course and the relevant professional body retains discretion as to who they admit as members of their association.
 Deakin University cannot exercise any control over membership of an external body.

 Course learning outcomes